pnp/blog/content/post/sharepoint-framework-v1-15-2-whats-in-latest-update-of-spfx/index.md

 - ✅  automatically register Azure Service Principals when permission scope requests are approved
 - ✅  ACE QuickView cards support deferred loading
 - 🚀  ACE media selectors promoted to GA
-- 🐞 squashed 16+ issues/bugs (including 5 of mine!)
+- 🐞 squashed 16+ issues/bugs

 In this post, [Andrew Connell](https://www.twitter.com/andrewconnell) goes over these updates and shares some additional things he found after spending some time picking apart this latest release of the SharePoint Framework!